turingschool/curriculum/tutorials/models/polymorphism.markdown

 -------------------------------------------
 ```

-Note that since we're now using a composite foreign key, the `contact_id` values don't have to be unique.
+Since we're now using a composite foreign key, the `contact_id` values don't have to be unique.
 Phone numbers with IDs 2 and 3 can share the same `contact_id` and have different `contact_type`s, thus connecting them to different objects.

 ## In the Rails Models